MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 ## Executive Summary (For Recruiters)

 **What this project is**
-A research-driven audit of how multimodal Large Language Models (LLMs) internally represent cities, using London as a controlled case study.
+A research-driven audit of how **multimodal Large Language Models (LLMs)** internally represent cities, using London as a controlled, policy-relevant case study.

+Rather than training a new model, this project **interrogates learned models** to understand how spatial knowledge, bias, and salience emerge in real-world AI systems.

 **Why it matters**
 **LLMs are becoming spatial gatekeepers.**
-They increasingly power mapping, navigation, travel, and urban analytics.
-If their internal “mental maps” are biased, they can systematically amplify central areas while rendering peripheral communities digitally invisible—reinforcing spatial inequality at scale.
+They increasingly power mapping, navigation, travel discovery, and urban analytics.
+If their internal “mental maps” are uneven, they can systematically amplify central areas while rendering peripheral communities digitally invisible — reinforcing spatial inequality at scale.

+This project asks a simple but critical question:

+> *Do AI systems see cities the way humans do — or do they distort them further?*

 **What I built**
 - Adapted **Stanley Milgram’s human urban recognisability experiments** to multimodal LLMs
-- Designed a spatial auditing framework using **recognisability** and **visibility** metrics
+- Designed a **spatial auditing framework** using novel metrics:
+  - **Recognisability** (correct identification)
+  - **Visibility** (prediction dominance)
 - Evaluated borough-level recognition across **image and text modalities**
 - Applied **NLP-based thematic analysis** to explain *why* certain places are recognised
-- Reconstructed AI-generated cognitive maps and **benchmarked them against human studies**
+- Reconstructed **AI-generated cognitive maps** and benchmarked them against human studies

 **Key findings**
 - **Both image-based and text-based models independently over-recognise central London boroughs**, mirroring classic human cognitive maps
 - **AI-generated cognitive maps amplify human centrality bias**, producing sharper central dominance and deeper peripheral suppression than observed in human studies
-- Peripheral boroughs are frequently misclassified or completely invisible
+- Several outer boroughs are frequently misclassified or entirely invisible
-- Image-based and text-based reasoning produce structurally different spatial maps
+- Image-based and text-based reasoning produce **structurally different spatial maps**
-- NLP analysis shows text recognition is driven by themes such as culture, transport, and “vibe,” not physical form alone
+- NLP analysis shows text recognition is driven by **culture, transport, and “vibe”**, not physical form alone

 **Skills demonstrated**
-- Multimodal ML evaluation beyond accuracy
+- Multimodal ML evaluation (beyond accuracy)
-- NLP (embeddings, topic modeling, semantic analysis)
+- NLP: embeddings, topic modeling, semantic analysis
 - Bias and fairness auditing
-- Metric design and statistical analysis
+- Metric design and statistical reasoning
-- Python-based data and evaluation pipelines
+- End-to-end Python data and evaluation pipelines

 ---